 If you’re an avid bingo player then you’ve probably come up against the concept of wagering requirements.
-These are in place for a number of reasons but as they can be complicated, some players prefer to look for bingo sites with no wagering requirements instead.
+These are in place for a number of reasons but as they can be complicated, some players prefer to look for no wagering requirements bingo sites instead.

 Best Sites to Play without Wagering Requirements

 Finding no wagering requirements bingo sites can be tricky but we’ve picked out some of the best here:

 Wagering requirements generally apply to any bonus funds that you receive from a site.
 These can be low or high, depending on the operator, and they signify how many times you would need to wager your bonus for it to become cash.

 When you’re trying to get yourself sorted with cashing out on bonus bucks, you have to play with a bit of thought as to how you’re going to do that.
 For example, you might love playing penny games, but are they really going to help you meet the requirements?
 You’re more likely to meet them if you start to play with the likes of £1, as this gives you 100x the power behind you.

 Sites tend to work their wagering requirements in different ways, some of them apply them to the bonus, whereas on others they can apply to your deposit and the bonus.
 This makes it harder to cash out, as the wagering requirements apply to a larger value.

 Some wagering requirements can also be sticky, which means they stick to your account, whereas others can be cashed out.
 There may even be time limits to think about, in which you have to have wagered through all of your funds.